 All doctoral students have to fill at the beginning of their PhD activities a risk assessment form.
 This form can be found in Appendix 8.11.
-The form has to be filled in and sent to the Course Secretary as soon as the PhD activities start.
+The form has to be filled in together with the supervisor and sent to the Course Secretary as soon as the PhD activities start.